IRTF-HRPC/.github/hrpccharter.md

 The Human Rights and Policy Considerations Research Group is chartered to research of protocol development that is responsible towards and mindful of the human rights of others and whether standards and protocols can enable, strengthen or threaten human rights, as defined in the Universal Declaration of Human Rights (UDHR) [1] and the International Covenant on Civil and Political Rights (ICCPR) [2].

 Furthermore HRPC researches how protocols can influence policy concerns that intersect with human rights, and vice versa.
 This research group is a discursive resource for the community to ensure the development process fully recognizes these potential public policy impacts, addresses those impacts adequately, and builds evidence and guidance for policy makers on technical solutions and the necessary design tradeoffs that should be made.
-The Global Data Protection Regulation [3], principles of necessity and proportionality of surveillance [4], are examples of policy developments that have led to rich areas of work for the IETF through the PEARG and more such regulatory actions are expected as the digital age progresses.
+The Global Data Protection Regulation [3], principles of necessity and proportionality of surveillance [4], are examples of policy developments that have led to rich areas of work for the IETF through the Privacy Enhancements and Assessments research group (PEARG) and more such regulatory actions are expected as the digital age progresses.

+HRPC collaborates with other research groups: PEARG and privacy as a human right, Global Access to the Internet for All on second-generation equity rights, and with RASPRG on analysing how discussion of core architectural principles make value judgements.

 ## Objectives